-Chickens come in all shapes, sizes and nearly every colour of the rainbow, so choosing the perfect poultry can be a tricky thing to do.
+Chickens come in all shapes, sizes, and every colour of the rainbow, so choosing the perfect poultry can be a tricky thing to do.
 So, your questions may be - which type of chicken is best?
 Or, what is the best breed for beginners?
 Which breed lays most eggs?

-Available as a large fowl or bantam they are poor flyer due to being a heavy bird are easily contained within a medium height fence.
+Available as a large fowl or bantam they are poor flyers due to being a heavy breed of birds that are easily contained within a medium height fence.

 These hens also lay an attractive dark brown egg, sometimes with speckles and you can expect somewhere between 180 to 200 eggs per annum.